Yuvraj073/Pneumonia-Detection/README.md

 The dataset used for this project consists of chest X-ray images organized into pneumonia and normal cases.
 The images are preprocessed and resized to 150x150 pixels for optimal model performance.

 Model Architecture :
-The deep learning model consists of the following key components:
+The deep learning model consists of the following key components-

 Convolutional Layers: 5 Conv2D layers with progressive filter complexity (32→64→64→128→256) Batch Normalization: Applied after each convolutional layer for training stability